httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

    3. Discard any leading OWS from input_string.
    4. let param_name be the result of running Parsing a Key ({{parse-key}}) with input_string.
    5. If param_name is already present in parameters, there is a duplicate; fail parsing.
-   6. Let param_value be a null value.
+   6. Let param_value be Boolean true.
    7. If the first character of input_string is "=":
       1. Consume the "=" character at the beginning of input_string.
       2. Let param_value be the result of running Parsing a Bare Item ({{parse-bare-item}}) with input_string.